 Deadline for submissions:

-2017/18 - The impact of uncorrected refractive error as a leading cause of blindness and visual impairement; conflicted trends in prevalence between western sub-saharan Africa and East Asia, Penny Ardley, BSc Ophthalmic Dispensing
+2017/18 - The impact of uncorrected refractive error as a leading cause of blindness and visual impairment; conflicted trends in prevalence between western sub-saharan Africa and East Asia.
+Penny Ardley, BSc (Hons) Ophthalmic Dispensing.

-2016/17 - Boal in applied theatre today: Voicing the marginalised, Margaret Humphery, BA Music and Performing Art
+2016/17 - Boal in applied theatre today: Voicing the marginalised.
+Margaret Humphery, BA (Hons) Music and Performing Art.